D7024E/D7024E/doc/goImports.md

 We now import the article package under the name "fakeNews", simple as that.

 # Tips and tricks
 If you want go to stop complaining that you import something but don't use it, you can set a wildcard alias for the package.
 This is done by setting a underscore, "_", as the package alias.
-E.g: <br />
+For example, if we want to import the article folders package but wont use it yet: <br />
 import (<br />
 &nbsp;&nbsp;&nbsp;&nbsp; _ "D7024E/article"<br />
 )<br />